MTH35H4RK/AgriSky/README.md

 - Drone page is completed, with the ability to create, update, delete and stream each drone.
 - Team page is completed, each user with the team tag is displayed in the page.

+### 7/13/2024 by Bloom 🌸 && MTH35H4RK

+- Update the read.me.
+- Going Live! at www.argilive.com
+- The Changes in the repo is autoupdated to the website!
+- Register now to be added to the team Page

 ## To Do List

  - Alerts and Reports need to be fixed
  - Dark Theme
- - Change the background in login
+ - Change the background in login !!!!